arjunsinghy96/dyte-video-shopping-sample/BLOG.md

 ```
 Here we have `listProducts` to get a list of products and `getProduct` to retrieve a single product detail.

-With our API clients ready let's start building the interface for customers.
+With our API clients ready, let's start building the interface for customers.

 # Creating consumer components
 ### Creating the Dyte Meeting component